kastein/Semantic-Parsing-of-picture-descriptions/README.md

 ## References

 The project idea is based on Wang, S. I., Liang, P., & Manning, C. D. (2016).
-Learning language games through interaction. arXiv preprint arXiv:1606.02447.
+Learning language games through interaction. arXiv preprint arXiv:1606.02447. <br>
 Our parsing and learning framework is based on Liang, Percy and Christopher Potts.
 2014.
 Bringing machine learning and compositional semantics together. *Annual Review of Linguistics* 1(1): 355–376. and uses code from [the corresponding demonstration code](https://github.com/cgpotts/annualreview-complearning).

 ## Files